thepsauce/fensterchef/README.md

-# Fensterchef – The X11 Tiling Window Manager for Linux
+# Fensterchef – The X11 Tiling Window Manager

-Fensterchef is a lightweight, lightning-fast window manager for Linux, focused on manual tiling.
+Fensterchef is a keyboard-centric tiling window manager for X11.

-🔹 Manual Tiling: Arrange your windows exactly how you want — no rigid grids or enforced layouts. </br>
-🔹 Lightweight & Fast: Minimal overhead ensures smooth performance, even on low-end hardware. </br>
-🔹 Highly Customizable: Configure Fensterchef easily with a simple configuration file. </br>
-🔹 Keyboard-Centric: Navigate your workspace effortlessly with intuitive shortcuts. </br>
+### Fensterchef includes

+- Manual tiling
+- Dynamic tiling
+- Floating windows
+- Dock windows of any kind
+- Desktop windows
+- Fullscreen windows
+- Minimizing windows
+- A simple configuration
+- Sending of external commands

+### Fensterchef does not include

+- A builtin bar
+- Window frames (only simple borders)
+- Desktops or workspaces in i3 terms

+### Why no workspaces?

+Workspaces are a good way to group windows together but since windows can be minimized and re-opened at any time through the window list or special hotkeys, there is no need for that.

 ## Gallery